ioccc-src/winner/next/rules.md

 ## Rule 12
 </div>

 Legal abuse of the rules is somewhat encouraged.
-An submission that, in the opinion of the judges, violates the rules will be disqualified.
+A submission that, in the opinion of the judges, violates the rules will be disqualified.
 Entries that attempt to abuse the rules **MUST** try to justify why their rule abuse is legal, in the submission's `remarks.md` file.